G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playbackerror.md

 </td><td>

-Exact component that originated the error.
+Name of the component that originated the error.

 </td></tr>